George Gray (television personality): The Price Is Right

-On January 15, 2015, Gray fell off of a treadmill he was describing during the show.
+On January 15, 2015, Gray fell off of a treadmill that he was describing during the show.
+Gray continued to describe the treadmill despite falling down, adding that "Aspirin (was) not included".
 The video quickly went viral.

 Personal life

-He married his fiancée, Brittney Green, on April 13, 2019.
+Gray married Brittney Green, on April 13, 2019.
+The couple divorced in January 2025, citing “irreconcilable differences”.

 Health

 On the morning of April 20, 2020, Gray was hospitalized after suffering from three major heart attacks.
-He woke up with the chest pains and thought it was indigestion but his condition deteriorated.
-He suffered his first heart attack on the way to the hospital, his second after failed surgeries as he was walking around in the hospital, and his third as doctors were going to place a third stent in his heart.
+He woke up with the chest pains and thought it was indigestion, but his condition deteriorated.
+Gray suffered his first heart attack on the way to the hospital, his second after failed surgeries as he was walking around in the hospital, and his third as doctors were going to place a third stent in his heart.
 The surgeons then performed a quadruple bypass.